Exporting Grid in Server in Angular Grid Component

 Grid gridProperty = ConvertGridObject(gridModel);

-// get the memory stream of exported grid data
+// Memory stream of exported grid data

 MemoryStream ms2 = (MemoryStream)exp.PdfExport<OrdersDetails>(gridProperty, OrdersDetails.GetAllRecords(), true);